decorative intro image for page

 An interdisciplinary research and development Center that consists of world-class expertise in materials, manufacturing, engineering design, business management, and logistics.

-The Center for Advanced Manufacturing and Materials Design Integration is developing and transitioning new manufacturing technologies, providing workforce development, and improving the domestic manufacturing supply chain with a key role in strengthening advanced rural manufacturing in underdeveloped areas of Alabama.
+The Center for Advanced Manufacturing and Materials Design Integration (CAMMDI) is developing and transitioning new manufacturing technologies, providing workforce development, and improving the domestic manufacturing supply chain with a key role in strengthening advanced rural manufacturing in underdeveloped areas of Alabama.

 Point-of-Need Manufacturing research and development at the University of Alabama is focusing on the production of items on demand at the location where the items are needed.
 This paradigm allows for radical transformation and simplification of traditional supply chains.
 This approach allows for the faster production of parts at a lower cost than can be achieved through traditional manufacturing methods.
 Research examples that our interdisciplinary team are advancing include: